 sea wasps (Chironex fleckeri) and fire jellyfish (Morbakka fenneri) are very uncommon.

 Nonetheless, the occurrence of an interesting phenomenon has been increasingly frequent: exotic jellyfish are being spotted across the Croatian coastline.
 On June 13th 2021, some divers noticed an individual mauve stinger (Pelagia

 noctiluca)jellyfish bobbing around in the south of the country’s Istria region.
-Although this event was deemed bizarre, consider the fact that this jellyfish is not even on the IUCN Red List.
+Although this event was deemed bizarre, consider the fact that this jellyfish is not even on the International Union for Conservation of Nature

-Also known as the purple stinger jellyfish, the venom-filled stinging cells (cnidocytes) of this species—although not fatal—are known to cause severe pain and whip-like burns across the contacted area (Ballesteros et al., 2021).
+Also known as the purple stinger jellyfish, the venom-filled stinging cells (cnidocytes) of this species—although not fatal—are known to cause severe pain and whip-like burns across the contacted area.
 The

-resulting topical skin lesions are accompanied by localized pain that lasts for approximately two weeks (Canepa et al., 2014).
+resulting topical skin lesions are accompanied by localized pain that lasts for approximately two weeks.

-Importantly, the mauve stinger wasn’t the only recent surprising find in Croatia.
-On October 10th 2021, scientists from the Split Institute of Oceanography and Fisheries saw a compass jellyfish (Chrysaora hysoscella) near the town of
+Importantly, the mauve stinger was not the only recent surprising find in Croatia.
+On October 10th, 2021, scientists from the Split Institute of Oceanography and Fisheries saw a compass jellyfish (Chrysaora hysoscella) near the town

-Trogir.
-The bell of this jellyfish species can have a diameter of 30 centimetres, while the tentacles can reach up to a remarkable 1 meter in length (Wildlife Trust, 2021).
+of Trogir.
+The bell of this jellyfish species can have a diameter of 30 centimetres, while the tentacles can reach up to a remarkable one metre in length.
 Notably, the Croatian scientists admitted that they had never

 before seen such a big specimen.